-The M&A market is one of the most effective tools for business development.
-M&A deals help expand the business, improve its production performance, and enter new markets.
-In addition, M&A increase the competitiveness and profitability of the business.
+The mergers and acquisitions are one of the most effective tools for business development.
+M&A deals help to expand the business, improve its production indicators, and enter new markets.
+In addition, mergers and acquisitions increase the competitiveness and increase the profitability of the business.
 However, such transactions are often carried out by companies that already have the financial and technological capabilities to expand their own production or invest in development.

-And however, M&A deals involve a lot of risks, especially when it comes to multinational contracts.
-The effectiveness of such operations largely depends on the quality of planning and optimization of funding sources.
-Preparing for a transaction is of great importance, as it requires a thorough analysis of the internal and external environment of the company, identifying the weaknesses of the business and evaluating the opportunities for its further development.
+However, M&A transactions involve a lot of risks, especially when it comes to transnational operations.
+The efficiency of such operations largely depends on the quality of planning and optimization of funding sources.
+Significance of preparation for the transaction is difficult to overestimate, since a thorough analysis of the internal and external environment of the company is necessary, as well as identification of weaknesses of the business and assessment of opportunities for its further development.

 Stages of planning mergers and acquisitions

-If business owners decide to conduct an M&A transaction for external transformation, they will need the help of qualified lawyers and experts.
-Planning mergers and acquisitions is the most important stage that lays the Foundation for further profitability and competitiveness of the enterprise.
+If business owners decide to conduct an M&A transaction for external transformation, they will need the assistance of qualified lawyers and experts.
+Planning mergers and acquisitions is the most important stage that is the foundation for further profitability and competitiveness of the enterprise.

 The first stage of planning is due diligence of the absorbed company.
-Experts should check its financial, economic, and legal status and make sure that there will be no further conflicts with local authorities.
-Pre-verification involves calculating the market value of the business you are planning to buy.
-It is impossible to calculate this figure without access to the company’s documentation because verification always implies the conclusion of a non-disclosure agreement.
+Experts should check its financial, economic, legal state, make sure that in the future there will be no disputes with local authorities.
+Also, a preliminary check implies calculating the market value of the business that you plan to absorb.
+It is impossible to calculate this numbers without access to the company’s records, because verification always implies the conclusion of a non-disclosure agreement.

-The second stage is negotiations with the management of the absorbed company.
-At this stage, business owners may also need the qualified help of experts who can formulate and defend the most favorable conditions.
+The second stage is negotiations with the management of the company being absorbed.
+At this stage, business owners may also need qualified assistance from experts who will be able to represent and defend the most favorable terms of transaction.

 The next stage is the conclusion of an agreement of intent.
-After that, analysts can access the reports of the company that will become part of the business.
-And if before experts could only name the approximate market value of the enterprise, now they will determine the objective market price of the absorbed company and calculate different options for its value.
+After that, analysts can get access to the absorbed company’s records.
+And if before that experts could only name the approximate market value of the enterprise, now they will determine the objective market price of the absorbed company and its future value can vary.

-Based on the analysis of financial statements and accounts, experts develop the optimal transaction structure.
-The parties will have to agree on it, as well as determine the method of transferring property, clarify the procedure for actions, and take care of ensuring the fulfillment of obligations.
+Based on the analysis of financial records and accounts, experts develop an optimal transaction structure.
+The parties will have to agree on it, as well as determine the method of transferring property, clarify the procedure, and take care of ensuring the fulfillment of obligations.

-How is the financing of mergers and acquisitions
+How is financing of mergers and acquisitions conducted

-The question of funding arises at the earliest stages of planning.
-When they determine whether the transaction is justified to develop the company, they also discuss the potential ability to implement this transaction.
-After completing the due diligence stage and determining the price of the absorbed company, it becomes possible to more accurately estimate the amount of funds required for the purchase.
+The question of financing arises at the earliest stages of planning.
+When they determine how justified this transaction can be as a way of developing the company, they also discuss the potential ability to implement this transaction.
+After completing the due diligence stage and determining the price of the absorbed company, it becomes possible to more accurately estimate the amount of funds needed for the purchase.

 - the value of the shares and assets of the absorbed company;